top of page

 Cap Roundtree’s Age

 Just how old is Cap Roundtree?
-In The Daybreakers, Tyrel Sackett himself says he doesn’t know, though that’s barely credible.
+In The Daybreakers, Tyrel Sackett himself says he doesn’t know, but that’s barely credible.
 The plot of The Daybreakers spans five years, and during that period Tyrel and Cap become best friends and are rarely apart.
 Surely, over some campfire, Tyrel would have asked the obvious question.
 But credibility is not the point, storytelling is.
 L’Amour is playing with several archetypes in the character of Cap Roundtree, including the Sidekick, the Mentor, and the Sage.
-Age doesn’t matter, and indeed it’s probably better that we never know how old Cap is.
+Age doesn’t matter, and maybe it's best that we never know how old Cap is.
 Do we care how old Dumbledore is?
 Gandalf?
 Yoda?
-I suspect that L’Amour is playing with us on another level as well.
-In Chapter Three of The Daybreakers, we learn that Cap had come over the Santa Fe trail in 1836.
-That was thirty-one years before the story starts.
-If Roundtree was in his twenties when he came over the Santa Fe trail, then he’d be in his fifties when he met the Sacketts.
-Louis L’Amour was fifty-three when he wrote The Daybreakers.

 Recent Posts